 Zmodo has over a decade of experience in working with high-quality home security cameras.
 The company has sold close to eight million products, and they’re beginning to branch out into the smart home world.

 If you’re looking for smart security cameras for super low prices, look no further than Zmodo.
-Founded only 11 years ago in 2009, the company has since sold over eight million devices1 including security cameras, systems, and other smart home accouterments.
+Founded only over a decade ago in 2009, the company has since sold over eight million devices1 including security cameras, systems, and other smart home accouterments.
 But looking at their website, it’s a bit hard to see which camera is the best option, as many different models are available (seven, to be exact).
 That’s a problem, because only 45% of millennials, 27% of Gen X, and 12% of baby boomers have home security installed!2 Have no fear, Security.org is here!
 We’ve tested out each Zmodo camera and boy, do we have a lot to say.

 Note: While Zmodo offers a few more cameras like the EZCam Pro and the 720p HD Mini Camera, this review focuses on the cameras our experts were able to buy and test, as many of their products weren’t in stock.
 Once these cameras become available again, we’ll hop back into the Zmodo universe and try them out for ourselves.